Eschatologue/CM_wiki/docs/class/artificer/forgewright.md

 ### Level 15: Saint of the Forge

 You have become a master Forgewright and extend the power of your Arcane Armament to others.
-As a Bonus Action, you can flood a number of weapons equal to your Intelligence modifier (minimum of 1) within 30 feet, one of which can be your Arcane Armament, with raw power.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can flood a number of weapons equal to your Intelligence modifier (minimum of 1) within 30 feet, one of which can be your Arcane Armament, with raw power.
 For 1 minute, these weapons deal a bonus 1d8 :dmg-force: Force damage on hit.

 Once you use this feature you must finish a Long Rest before you can use it again.
 If you have no uses left, you can expend a level 3+ spell slot to use it again.